-Transform911 will gather diverse stakeholder communities to share their lived experiences with one another.
-Coupled with current research, these communities of practice will build the foundation for Transform911’s future blueprints and policy recommendations that can be used to innovate the nation’s emergency response system.
+Transform911 has gathered diverse stakeholder communities to share their lived experiences with one another.
+Coupled with current research, these communities of practice have built the foundation for Transform911’s future blueprints and policy recommendations that can be used to innovate the nation’s emergency response system.

-Soon, Transform911 will bring together these frontline stakeholders to facilitate important conversations and drive reform forward.
-To build this network, Transform911 will support communities of practice through facilitating informal and formal conversations and connecting individuals and organizations.
+Transform911 brought together these frontline stakeholders to facilitate important conversations and drive reform forward.
+To build this network, Transform911 supported communities of practice by facilitating informal and formal conversations and connecting individuals and organizations.

-If you are interested in contributing your personal experiences, thoughts, or opinions in an informal way, we invite you to contact us at firstname.lastname@example.org or using the form at the bottom of this page.
+If you are interested in contributing your personal experiences, thoughts, or opinions in an informal way, we invite you to contact us at firstname.lastname@example.org.
 You may also like to attend our convenings.

-The formal conversations will take the form of facilitated workgroups around six different topics related to 911 – spanning call handling procedures, governance, alternative hotlines, alternative responders, telecommunicator supports, and technology and infrastructure.
-Two additional groups, one for 911 history and one for research and data, will support and collaborate with the six core topic groups.
-Each group will be comprised of researchers, practitioners, community advocates, and other subject matter experts.
-Workgroup members will have the opportunity to share lessons learned from their fields, forge professional connections, and contribute to a new body of knowledge regarding emergency response.
-Meeting regularly, workgroups will collaborate to generate material for reports that will be sent to changemakers around the nation.
-If you are interested in joining a workgroup, please fill out this survey or click the button below.
+The formal conversations took the form of facilitated workgroups around six different topics related to 911 – spanning call handling procedures, governance, alternative hotlines, alternative responders, telecommunicator supports, and technology and infrastructure.
+Two additional groups, one for 911 history and one for research and data, supported the six core topic groups.
+Each group was comprised of researchers, practitioners, community advocates, and other subject matter experts.
+Workgroup members had the opportunity to share lessons learned from their fields, forge professional connections, and contribute to a new body of knowledge regarding emergency response.
+Meeting regularly, workgroups collaborated to generate material for reports that were sent to changemakers around the nation.
+If you are interested in joining a workgroup, please email us at email@example.com.

-Review all 911 call handling operations, including triage of incoming calls, coding, call-taking scripts, dispatch assignment, quality assurance protocols, behavioral economics, and dispatch deployment.
+Review all 911 emergency communications center (ECC) operations, including triage of incoming calls, coding, call-taking scripts, dispatch assignment, quality assurance protocols, behavioral economics, and dispatch deployment.
 Assess whether/how related policies, procedures, and protocols enable valid and reliable information collection about emergencies, and the efficient and effective dissemination of that information to first responders and, where necessary, to others.